 research project (Action research

 Research) report(out line

 Complete Report only) to be

 signed by

 concerned

 teacher

 educators

-7. Daily diary
+7. Daily diary $\langle \rangle$

 including all

+the day today

-Student teachers function in the day today
+Student teachers function in functioning V

-functioning Y

-liaison with the regular during the 10
+liaison with the regular teachers in the school in all during the 10 marks

-teachers in the school in all entire 10 marks
+entire 10 marks

 day-today functioning along internship to

 with teaching-learning and be signed by

 writing a daily diary concerned

 teacher

 educators

 8. -Allotment of

 Term end 🔺

-lesson time
+lesson time \mathbf{N}

 table 20 marks for

--Teacher · · · · each lesson

-Educators Lesson plans to 5 marks
+-Teacher Lesson plans to each lesson

-Term end lessons (two allotment for be signed by each for
+Term end lessons (two Educators be signed by 5 marks

-lessons-one in each school observation concerned TLM in each
+lessons-one in each school allotment for concerned each for

+subject) observation teacher TLM in each

-subject) (Time table) teacher Pedagogical
+subject) (Time table) educators Pedagogical

--Observation educators subject
+-Observation cuucators subject

 profiles by the 25+25=50

 observer

 teacher

 educators

 Internship attendance records

 Total marks for Teachin ng Practice and Pra ctical work -I 200

-~